Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Contributed by Caroline from CK Travels

-For those who thought that Singapore couldn’t be a beach destination, Sentosa prove them wrong!
+For those who thought that Singapore couldn’t be a beach destination, Sentosa proved them wrong!

-With pristine white sand and turquoise water, Sentosa is a man-made island located south of Singapore.
-Also known as the “State of Fun”, the island is home to a theme park, casino, luxury resorts, beaches and more.
+With picture-perfect white sand and turquoise water, Sentosa is a man-made island located on the south coast and one of the best photography spots in Singapore.
+Also known as the “State of Fun”, the island is home to a theme park, casino, luxury resorts, beaches, and more.

 There are three beaches on Sentosa – Siloso, Palawan and Tanjong that you can explore for free.
 The most picturesque one being Palawan beach with its rope bridge that leads to the southernmost point of Continental Asia.